 Other topics are TRICKS, BRAIN GAMES, NOSEWORK, EVIRONMENTAL ENRICHMENT etc .

 Dominance training, Balanced training, negative reinforcement, positive punishment based techniques (P+ -R) check chains, prong collars, e.collars, citronella etc).
 Punishment trainers (Cesar Milan etc).
-We do not advocate these topics asking advice along these lines not be espoused on the group.
+We do not advocate asking for advice that doesn't fit into the Force Free paradigm on this page.

 Recommendation of trainers or aversives either on the group or privately is not allowed, please respect this rule when posting as it is not up for debate or discussion.
 This includes "balanced trainers and training".